icann/OCTO-TE-labs-setup/README.md

 This repository contains an automation that will upload new version automatically to an AWS S3 bucket.
 For this, it uses three secrets which you will have to configure for your fork.

+Github Secrets:
 - `ACCESS_KEY` the AWS ACCESS KEY
 - `SECRET_ACCESS_KEY` the AWS SECRET ACCESS KEY
 - `DESTINATION_BUCKET` the AWS S3 bucket to which the main branch will be copied

+Github Repository Variables:
+- `SSH_PUBLIC_KEY` the ssh key to log into your ec2 instance

 In any case, the CloudFormation (CF) template does download the contents of the repository from a S3 bucket.
 The name of the bucket will be injected in the CF template by the